tantk/unocard/README.md

 * Javascript is very messy

-It was seperated in the beginning because we wanted a seperated project, one for a full jave ee server, other is a html5 application.
+* Page was seperated in the beginning because we wanted a seperated project, one for a full jave ee server, other is a html5 application.
+But to make things simpler, and save the trouble of adding in CORS filter, we just make everything into a single project.